Remote Electrical Tilt Optimization via Safe Reinforcement Learning

 During the RL interaction, the agent is faced with a fundamental dilemma: it must decide whether to prioritize further gathering of information (\textit{exploration}) or to execute the best action given the current knowledge (\textit{exploitation}).
-The primary source of the unsafety of RL methods can be imputed to the agent's exploration, resulting in undesired network performance degradation.
-Since the reliability of services is a critical feature for MNOs, the prospect of performance degradation has prohibited the real-world deployment of RL methods for RET optimization, limiting their use to simulated network environments.
+The primary source of unsafety in RL methods can be imputed to the agent's exploration, resulting in undesired network performance degradation.
+Since the reliability of services is a critical feature for MNOs, the prospect of performance degradation has in fact prohibited the real-world deployment of RL methods for RET optimization, limiting their use to simulated network environments.
 For this reason, \textit{safety} has become an essential feature in RET optimization approaches using RL techniques, since it represents the primary obstacle for the deployment of such techniques, and precludes the possibility to achieve improved network performance.